harness/developer-hub/docs/continuous-delivery/get-started/services-and-environments-overview.md

 If you want to restrict a user or user group to deploy to a specific environment only, do the following:

-1. create a resource group and select the environment.
+1. Create a resource group and select the environment.
 2. Create a Role and give the user or user group permissions.
 The **Access** permission is needed for deployments.
 3. Assign the role and resource group to the user or user group.